NewCeptionDev/NewCeptionDev/Template.md

 :mortar_board: Currently writing my Bachelor Thesis
 :round_pushpin: Hamburg, Germany
-:video_game: I play lots of Video Games
+:video_game: Playing lots of Video Games
 :headphones: Listening to Music while Coding
 :books: Interested in Machine Learning
 :bulb: Trying to follow the Clean Code Approach

-Most of the Projects I work on, stay in the Conception Phase, which is the Reason you won't be able to explore most of them.
+Most of the Projects I work on, stay in the Conception Phase and never get finished, which is the reason you won't be able to explore them.
-However, feel free to explore my public Repositories and leave some Feedback!
+However, feel free to check out my public Repositories and leave some Feedback!

 ### Languages